 Photography by Nix Weddings

-Timing Is Everything: When to Schedule Your Session
+When to Schedule Your Engagement Session

 A smiling couple stands holding hands in front of a colorful mural, perfect for a Connecticut engagement session.
 The woman wears a floral skirt and denim jacket; the man sports a cap, casual shirt, and sneakers.